nemonik/hands-on-DevOps/readme.md

 end
 ```

-Containing all the extra variable used by Ansible roles found in `ansible/roles` path of the project.
+Containing all the extra variables used by Ansible roles found in `ansible/roles` and `box/ansible/roles` paths of the project.

 ##### 8.5.1.4.3.
 Inserting Proxy setting via host environmental variables

-Later in the Vagrantfile, a bit of code makes use of the `vagrant-proxyconf` plugin configure the HTTP proxy setitngs for the vagrants (i.e., the transient VMs).
+Later in the Vagrantfile, a bit of code makes use of the `vagrant-proxyconf` plugin configure the HTTP proxy settings for the vagrants (i.e., the transient VMs).

 ```ruby
   # Set proxy settings for all vagrants